sivansha/video-metric-claculator/README.md

 # Video Quality Metric Calculator
 ### PSNR / SSIM / VAMF

-Node.js based tool for calculating video qulity metrics.
+Node.js based tool for calculating video qulity metrics, using FFMPEG and fluent-mmfpeg.
 Intendent to be a part of adaptive streaming system.

 requirements: